GFH Partners acquires majority stake in Devmark

 Devmark’s founders, Sean McCauley and Richard Aybar, will continue to lead and manage the business.
 Together with GFH Partners, they will pursue growth across the UAE and GCC, while introducing institutional capital solutions for developers and new forms of product differentiation in the residential development market.

 The UAE residential market has become a focal point of attraction to regional and international investors alike as total real estate transaction volumes exceed AED550 billion year-to-date, and a growing subsegment of branded residential offering where Devmark has proven capabilities.
-The strategic acquisition of Devmark marks GFH Partners’ second UAE real estate platform majority share acquisition, following its acquisition of the GFH Partners Manrre REIT (CEIC) PLC, and signals its entry into the GCC residential sales and marketing ecosystem, complementing its thematic exposure in the real estate sector where its platform currently has exceeded 33 assets and AED1.5 billion in asset value under management.
-This strategic partnership forms part of GFH Partners’ broader global platform partnership strategy, through which the firm invests alongside proven operators to create scalable, sector-focused platforms across key real-estate verticals.
+The strategic acquisition of Devmark marks GFH Partners’ second UAE real estate platform majority share acquisition, following its acquisition of the GFH Partners Manrre REIT (CEIC) PLC, and signals its entry into the GCC residential sales and marketing ecosystem, complementing its thematic exposure in the real estate sector where its platform currently has exceeded 33 assets and AED1.5 billion in asset value under management, the company said.

 Nael Mustafa, Chief Executive Officer of GFH Partners, commented: “The acquisition of Devmark represents an extension of our platform partnership strategy, investing alongside exceptional management teams to build enduring, sector-specific platforms.
 Devmark’s market leadership and deep developer relationships make it a critical partner as we expand our GCC footprint and create greater connectivity between investors, capital markets, and developers across our ecosystem.”